Dates & Prices

 We suggest guests might want to stay longer and spend some time on the coast or at other venues.
 We can advise other good wildlife venues to stay at.
 Simon and Anne Spencer will probably stay in Benaulim, which they have visited often and recommend.

-We have arranged to do two trips back-to-back with a maximum of 6 guests.
-The first will start at the beginning of November and the second towards the end.
-Each will be 12 days, and we will fill the first tour first.
 The single room supplement reflects the limited accommodation at our villa, but naturally if guests are willing to share room, the supplement won’t apply.

 There are good websites, pdfs, and books.
 The butterfly fauna is well known and well documented.
 As a tropical destination there is a stunning variety and diversity which very few will have met before.